-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC1.17 User Service Offer Creation Action MUST Distributed Ledger Required to support service offers publish in the Marketplace There is a marketplace UI component that facilitates a parameterized search for resource offers.
-There is a marketplace UI component that allows multiple resource offers to be combined.
-Demonstrate a service offer comprising of 2 or more resource offers UC1.18 System - Functional Resources certification management MUST Distributed Ledger Regulatory Authorities must have control over the life cycle of certified resources.
-Required to ensure regulatory policies are enforced The regulator is a mandatory participant in consensus for certified resources.
-Consensus model should reflect this UC1.19 System - Functional Resource Definition Language SHOULD Distributed Ledger The 5GZORRO DLT system should support a Resource Definition Language DSL that is used to formally describe in the Smart Contract, the Resource Offer description from the description provided by the Resource Provider.
-It would facilitate automated generation of smart contracts from offers description A DSL has been developed/integrated that allows a user to formally define a resource offer through the marketplace UI UC1.20 System - Functional Resource Offer Approval MUST Distributed Ledger The Resource Offer must be validated by the 5G ZORRO DLT system including rights over resources included in the offer.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Relate UC1.17 User Service Offer Creation Action MUST Distributed Ledger The Service Provider must be able to use the 5GZORRO Marketplace to create a Service Offer built on top of registered resources.
+Required to support service offers publish in the Marketplace There i parame market offers t Demor resource UC1.18 System - Functional Resources certification management MUST Distributed Ledger Regulatory Authorities must have control over the life cycle of certified resources.
+Required to ensure regulatory policies are enforced The reg UC1.19 System - Functional Resource Definition Language SHOULD Distributed Ledger The 5GZORRO DLT system should support a Resource Definition Language DSL that is used to formally describe in the Smart Contract, the Resource Offer description from the description provided by the Resource Provider.
+It would facilitate automated generation of smart contracts from offers description A DSL ł formali UI UC1.20 System - Functional Resource Offer Approval MUST Distributed Ledger The Resource Offer must be validated by the 5G ZORRO DLT system including rights over resources included in the offer.
 If the Resource Offer is marked as valid, it is registered with the marketplace by smart contract implementation and becomes available for negotiation/consumption.
 If the Resource Offer is marked as invalid, it is marked as rejected and a notification is returned to the user via the Marketplace portal.
-Certification of certain resources by regulatory authorities are required Resource offer creation and associated life-cycle state changes are governed by smart contract rules and consensus derived from the business model.
-UC1.21 User Resources request SHOULD Distributed Ledger The Service Provider should be able to use the Marketplace portal to request resources according to a set of requirements It would improve the resource discovery process The marketplace UI has a component facilitating a parameterized search for resource offers.
-This UI is accessible to users in the Resource Consumers & Service Provider role UC1.22 System - Functional Resources request criteria SHOULD Distributed Ledger The service provider should be able to use the Service Offer build tool to request resources according to the following criteria: - network requirements - service levels - prices - licensing - availability - Trust & Security It would improve the resource discovery process The marketplace UI described in the previous KPI should provide the ability to define these parameter categories: • network requirements • service levels • prices • licensing • availability • Trust & Security
+Certification of certain resources by regulatory authorities are required Resour change consen UC1.21 User Resources request SHOULD Distributed Ledger The Service Provider should be able to use the Marketplace portal to request resources according to a set of requirements It would improve the resource discovery process The ma parame This UI Service UC1.22 System - Functional Resources request criteria SHOULD Distributed Ledger The service provider should be able to use the Service Offer build tool to request resources according to the following criteria: - network requirements - service levels - prices - licensing - availability - Trust & Security It would improve the resource discovery process The ma provide • • is a marketplace UI component that facilitates a eterized search for resource offers.
+There is a tplace UI component that allows multiple resource to be combined.